lenskit/lkpy/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-LKPY
+LensKit
 ===================================

-LKPY is a set of Python tools for experimenting with and studying recommender systems.
+LensKit is a set of Python tools for experimenting with and studying recommender systems.
 It provides support for training, running, and evaluating recommender algorithms in a flexible fashion suitable for research and education.

-LKPY is the successor to the Java-based LensKit project.
+LensKit for Python (also known as LKPY) is the successor to the Java-based LensKit project.

 Resources
 ---------